sarahstrong314/MCR3U/7 - Sequences and Series/2 - Arithmetic Sequences.md

 For example, the sequence 1, 3, 5, 7, 9, ... is an arithmetic sequence where $a = 1$ and $d = 2$.

+Arithmetic sequences are discrete linear functions.

+Investigation: How can an arithmetic sequence be written in function notation and as a recursive formula?

 An arithmetic sequence in function notation is $t(n) = a + d(n - 1)$.

 An arithmetic sequence represented as a recursive formula is $t(1) = a$, $t(n) = t(n-1) + d$, $n \ge 1$.